vianetz/spectre-css/README.md

 - keep it extremely lightweight, simple and minimal
 - stay up-to-date with latest browser developments

+### Major Changes

+This fork has the following major improvements compared to the [original work](https://github.com/picturepan2/spectre):
+- [x] use Dart SASS with `@use` at-rules
+- [x] stay up-to-date with latest browser developments
+- [ ] expose SASS variables as CSS variables

 Of course I'm happy to accept pull requests for bugfix or feature proposals.
+Any contributions are welcome!

 ## Getting started